This document is for a development version of Ceph.

 The MDS and clients both try to enforce a cache size.
 The mechanism for specifying the MDS cache size is described below.
 Note that the MDS cache size is not a hard limit.
 The MDS always allows clients to lookup new metadata which is loaded into the cache.
 This is an essential policy as it avoids deadlock in client requests (some requests may rely on held capabilities before capabilities are released).

 When the MDS cache is too large, the MDS will recall client state so cache items become unpinned and eligible to be dropped.
 The MDS can only drop cache state when no clients refer to the metadata to be dropped.
 Also described below is how to configure the MDS recall settings for your workload’s needs.
 This is necessary if the internal throttles on the MDS recall can not keep up with the client workload.

 You can limit the size of the Metadata Server (MDS) cache by a byte count.
-This is done through the mds_cache_memory_limit configuration.
-For example:
+This is done through the mds_cache_memory_limit configuration: